lu-kno/DeskOrganizerWeBots/README.md

 5. Start Webots and open the world file `worlds/DeskOrganizer.wbt` from the project folder.
 As soon as webots is started, the simulation starts automatically.
 The robot arm will need a few seconds to initialize and will then start moving.
 The Simulation can be controlled using the start, stop and reset button at the top of the screen.

+Additional information:
-Info: The "vidoes" directory contains various videos showcasing the robot in action.
+- The "vidoes" directory contains various videos showcasing the robot in action.

+- The custom trained model is at: project-root\controllers\ArmController\Modelle\yolov3_DataSet_last.pt

+- The origin model used for transfer learning is available [here]((https://github.com/OlafenwaMoses/ImageAI/releases/download/3.0.0-pretrained/yolov3.pt/))
 # DeskOrganizerWeBots

 ## Movement